 I use reverse osmosis water, however, Charleston water is very low in minerals and can be used out of the tap after removing the Chlorine.
 (Note from Phil: I've done both, and I can get great results out of Charleston City tap water once treated with some campden).

 Add the minerals during mashing and not to the hot liquor tank.
+The rates in the table are in grams per gallon.
 There will be some dilution of the Calcium concentration during sparging, but the Sulfate to Chloride ration will not be changed.

 For colors other than those in the table, interpolate.
 Thus, for a color of 10, (0.3+1.0)/2 =0.65 grams per gallon.